aabbtree77/miniguestlog/README.md

 the limit of 100MB and GeoLite2 may exceed that.
 Moreover, the DB files may contain the generated key.

 Removing a large file from an erroneous commit (exceeding limits) is doable, but also a hassle.
-Downloading on render.com with scripts is perfectly fine.
+Downloading large files (100MB) on render.com with scripts is perfectly fine.

 Make sure to inform ChatGPT about the latest changes of the [MaxMind API.](https://dev.maxmind.com/) The path to GeoLite2-City and the code API.